labattaria/pizza-day/README.md

 [![MUI](https://img.shields.io/badge/MUI-%230081CB.svg?style=for-the-badge&logo=mui&logoColor=white)](#)
 [![SASS](https://img.shields.io/badge/SASS-hotpink.svg?style=for-the-badge&logo=SASS&logoColor=white)](#)

-This is Pizza Day react app
+This is the Pizza Day React app

 This basic application demonstrates a pizza delivery service example, where users can select multiple types of pizzas and specify the desired quantity for each